rmello4d/CreatingMyOwnNode/README.md

 2. Add or subtract values to your widget

 ### CSS
-The __CreatingMyOwnNode__ CSS will define the background color of the widget.
+The __CreatingMyOwnNode__ CSS was changed to better show the div, span and button elements.
 You can adjust its color by changing directly in the Studio OR by changing the /css/widget.css file.